gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 +++

-[The GopherCon 2017 Call for Proposals](https://www.papercall.io/gophercon2017) has reached the halfway mark so I wanted to pass on advice to potential speakers who are planning to submit a proposal but may be unsure how to go about it.
+[The GopherCon 2017 Call for Proposals](https://www.papercall.io/gophercon2017) has reached the halfway mark so I wanted to give some specific advice to potential speakers about what to include in your proposal.

 # Consider your audience.